sheroz/axum-rest-api-sample/README.md

 - Logs
   - `tracing` based logs
 - Tests
-  - `Docker` based end-to-end tests
-  - GitHub CI configuration for running tests
+  - End-to-end API tests
-- Using `Docker` for running services
+- Using `Docker`
-  - `PostgreSQL` and `Redis`
+  - Running `PostgreSQL` and `Redis` services
   - Building the application using the official `Rust` image
   - Running the full stack: API + `PostgreSQL` + `Redis`
+- GitHub CI configuration
+  - Running `cargo deny` to check for security vulnerabilities and licenses
+  - Running `cargo fmt` to check for the Rust code format according to style guidelines
+  - Running `cargo clippy` to catch common mistakes and improving the Rust code
+  - Running tests
+  - Building the application

 ## Run